-In the EYFS, pupils will be taught to:
+Pupils should be taught to:

-- Talk about religious stories, including the stories behind Christmas and Easter; - Recognise some religious beliefs or teachings;

-- Name and recognise some religious symbols; - Recognise some religious artefacts (e.g. Christmas cards, Easter eggs and hot cross buns); - Recognise their own experiences and feelings in religious celebrations; - Recognise there are similarities and differences between theirs and other's lives; - Identify what they find interesting about religious events; - Say what matters to them and to talk about how to care for others.
+- Talk about religious stories, including the stories behind Christmas and Easter; - Recognise some religious beliefs or teachings; - Name and recognise some religious symbols; - Recognise some religious artefacts (e.g. Christmas cards, Easter eggs and hot cross buns); - Recognise their own experiences and feelings in religious celebrations; - Recognise there are similarities and differences between theirs and other's lives; - Identify what they find interesting about religious events; - Say what matters to them and to talk about how to care for others.

-RE in Key Stage One
+Key Stage One